newdoug/mlc/README.txt

 Permute actual code pulled from GitHub or something using lexer/parser to come up with variations of algorithms and see if any produce any keys or partial keys or offsets of keys or something at all related to a key
 Permuting C/c++ and assembly.
 Start with something similar to the actual algorithm.
+Maybe if using a similar algorithm that's weaker and seeing if that has weaknesses we can use whatever info that gives us to create a relationship with the bad algorithm.
+E.g., If weak algo has <X property>, then the strong algo has <Y property> and since one is weak, we can get all info on that just fine and then make some assumptions on the strong version.
 Also try bad transformations to see if anything easy somehow works Aes, chacha20, rsa, etc.